mojaloop/documentation/docs/technical/sdk-scheme-adapter/BulkEnhancements/SDKBulk-EventSourcing-Design.md

 # SDK Support for Bulk Transfers - DDD and Event Sourcing Design
 ## Design overview
-This diagram summarizes the design role the SDK is performing.
+This diagram gives an overview of the SDK design.

 ![Design Overview](../assets/overview-drawio.png)